-Murphy's Haystacks are inselberg rock formations located at Mortana, between Streaky Bay and Port Kenny on the Eyre Peninsula in South Australia.They obtained their name because a traveller in a coach saw the formation in the distance.
+Murphy's Haystacks are inselberg rock formations located at Mortana, between Streaky Bay and Port Kenny on the Eyre Peninsula in South Australia.They are of a 'tumulus' form of weathered granite outcrop.
+They are made of a pink, massive, coarsely equigranular rock consisting mostly of quartz and orthoclase.
+Their appearance may be due to a combination of erosion by underground rainwater and then by subsequent weathering after they were exposed.
+Most of the pillars emerge without a break from the underlying granite.
+Their structural base may be of orthogonal or vertically-aligned sheet jointing.They obtained their name because a traveller in a coach saw the formation in the distance.
 He asked how a farmer could produce so much hay.
 As the farm was on a property owned by a man called Murphy, the rocks became known as Murphy's Haystacks.The site is listed on the South Australian Heritage Register.Make Murphys Haystacks a centerpiece of your Streaky Bay vacation itinerary, and find what else is worth visiting using our Streaky Bay tourist route planner.

 Unable to display map at this time.
 Please try again later.

 Murphys Haystacks Reviews

 This is just off the side of the main road and definitely worth a visit.
 Good signage and fun for the kids to run around in, climb, scramble and hide more »

 We were told about The Haystacks as a must see on our drive around The Eyre Peninsular.
 They are amazing, the formations, the size, and just off the main road, you could easily drive by, but walking a... more »

 themerlinsJuly 8, 2017